theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    for details).

    So it is possible that wallets exist where the index of derived keys might have a gap.
 For these missing indexes then simply no address exists, and the missing index should be silently ignored by wallets.
-However, this case is so highly unlikely it's very likely that nobody will ever see this case in practice. (_Trivia: The author of [pycoin](https://github.com/richardkiss/pycoin) even prepared a [very special error message](https://github.com/richardkiss/pycoin/blob/9837d456a8b7cd8ef5f170b7bc41858957cc5e96/pycoin/key/bip32.py#L12) for the case should this ever happen. :)_ ).
+However, this case is so highly improbable it's very likely that nobody will ever see this case in practice. (_Trivia: The author of [pycoin](https://github.com/richardkiss/pycoin) even prepared a [very special error message](https://github.com/richardkiss/pycoin/blob/9837d456a8b7cd8ef5f170b7bc41858957cc5e96/pycoin/key/bip32.py#L12) for the case should this ever happen. :)_ ).